kieranknowles1/LivingPlanet/readme.md

 To deploy the app, run `nu deploy.nu` from the root of the repository.

-To take down the app, run `nu destroy.nu`.
+To take down the app, run `nu deploy.nu --destroy`.
 Make sure to do this when you're done to avoid any charges.
 It is also a good idea to set a low budget alert to notify you if you spend any money.

 To update the app, run `nu deploy.nu --update`.
 This will reapply the Terraform config, and SSH into the VM to download the latest source